Lesley University Diversity Council (LUDC) is the longest-standing University initiative around diversity and inclusion.

 Diversity Practitioners Program

-The Diversity Practitioner Program is a group of volunteer faculty and staff who work to engage community members in diversity based developmental activities (i.e. trainings, workshops and diversity action planning) in a manner designed to increase the level of self-awareness of individuals and their ability to engage within and across difference.
+The Diversity Practitioner Program is a group of volunteer faculty and staff who work to engage community members in diversity based developmental activities (i.e. trainings, workshops and diversity action planning) in a manner designed to increase the level of self-awareness of individuals and their ability to engage within and across differences.

 The purpose of the program is to provide a developmental experience for students and staff that will allow for awareness building, identity development, intercultural skill development.